The Rundown

 click to see more

-Criteria #1: Ingredient Quality
+1) Ingredient Quality

 Rottweilers are prone to allergies and food sensitivities, so it’s crucial to make sure their dog food is made of premium quality ingredients.
 Everything should be wholesome, natural, and real food – nothing artificial or dodgy.

-We’ve made sure that the first ingredient on the list is a high-quality animal protein.
-Some of the offerings here are single-source protein, and others have multiple proteins in one meal.
+Make sure that the first ingredient on the list is a high-quality animal protein.
+As for carbs, some of the foods on this list are grain-free, while others contain healthy, fiber-rich, gluten-free grains.

-Criteria #2: DHA & EPA
+2) Added DHA & EPA

 DHA and EPA are Omega-3 fatty acids that are essential for puppies’ healthy development.
 They’re not usually included in the normal fatty acids, so to see them on a guaranteed analysis list is extremely important.

 These two are responsible for the correct development of your Rottweiler puppy’s eyes and brain cells.
-You can get supplements that contain them, but it’s super to see them in the dog food your little pup will be eating every day.
+You can get supplements that contain them, but it’s better to see them in the dog food your little pup will be eating every day.

-Criteria #3: Joint Supplements
+3) Joint Supplements

 Don’t think that because your Rottie puppy isn’t built like a bodybuilder yet he won’t need joint support!
 It’s best to start feeding your young dog joint supplements when they’re a puppy so their joints will be supported as they play.

-Criteria #4: Calcium/Phosphorus Ratio
+4) Perfect Calcium/Phosphorus Ratio

 This is something that most pet parents don’t realize is incredibly important for large breed puppy growth.
 It’s also one of the reasons you can’t just feed a puppy adult dog foods (even though some are appropriate).